 I apply my interest in culture, social justice and philosophy to writing about charities, urban community, multiculturalism, underground music and issues affecting young people in London.

-My writing about has been featured in publications including The Guardian, BBC Stories and Pitchfork.
-I have appeared on multiple broadcast channels such as BBC Radio 4, BBC London News and ITV News.
-I have a bi-weekly online column for British GQ called All City, in which I report on youth culture and social politics in London.
+My writing about has been featured in a wide range of publications including The Guardian, The Independent, New Statesman BBC, GQ, Pitchfork, Noisey and i-D. I have an online column for British GQ called All City, in which I report on youth culture and social politics in London.